k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 1. Create an interface using **Local File System** interface type.

-2. Create a Broadway flow that reads data from a file using the defined interface and populates it into the DB.
+2. Create a Broadway flow that reads data from a file using the predefined interface and populates it into the DB.

    ![images](images/broadway_file_read.PNG)